 Kennet and Avon was taken over by "British Waterways".

 Restoration work began.
 After huge endeavours by keen volunteers and other professional workers, the restoration gathered pace.

 On 20 July 1974 the canal was officially re-opened to Hungerford wharf (175 years after its original opening to Hungerford).

-The Official Commissioning of the "Rose of Hungerfod" trip boat took place at Hungerford on Sat 6 Mar 1983.
+Official Commissioning of the "Rose of Hungerford" took place at Hungerford on Sat 6 Mar 1983.
 See

 - "Rose of Hungerford" promotional leaflet, c1983